willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

     - [Design a DLP policy](/purview/dlp-policy-design)
     - [Create and Deploy DLP policies](/purview/dlp-create-deploy-policy)
+-->

-#### 3. Create a DLP policy for Teams
+#### 2. Create a DLP policy for Teams

+Here's an example of one way to get started with protecting information in Team.
 These policies can detect when sensitive info, like bank account numbers or passport numbers, are shared in Teams messages.
 Then, you can create policy tips to educate users or add actions that control sharing.

 By default, Purview includes some policies for Teams that you can enable.